-- (1) Exemptions We are of the view that relief from the financial statement requirements of Part 8 of the Regulation should be granted only in unusual circumstances and generally not related solely to cost or the time involved in preparing and auditing the financial statements.
+- (1) Exemptions We are of the view that relief from the financial statement requirements of Part 8 of the Instrument should be granted only in unusual circumstances and generally not related solely to cost or the time involved in preparing and auditing the financial statements.
 Reporting issuers seeking relief from the financial statement or audit requirements of Part 8 must apply for the relief before the filing deadline for the business acquisition report and before the closing date of the transaction, if applicable.
-Reporting issuers are reminded that many securities regulatory authorities and regulators do not have the power to grant retroactive relief. - (2) Conditions to Exemptions If relief is granted from the requirements of Part 8 of the Regulation to include audited financial statements of an acquired business or related businesses, conditions will likely be imposed, such as a requirement to include audited divisional or partial income statements or divisional statements of cash flow, or an audited statement of net operating income for a business. - (3) Exemption from Comparatives if Financial Statements Not Previously Prepared Section 8.9 of the Regulation provides that a reporting issuer does not have to provide comparative financial information for an acquired business in a business acquisition report if it complies with specific requirements.
-This exemption may, for example, apply to an acquired business that was, before the acquisition, a private entity and that the reporting issuer is unable to prepare the comparative financial information for because it is impracticable to do so. - (4) Exemption from Including Two Years Relief may be granted from the requirement to include financial statements of an acquired business or related businesses for two years in a business acquisition report in some situations that may include the following: - (a) the business's historical accounting records have been destroyed and cannot be reconstructed.
-In this case, as a condition of granting the exemption, the reporting issuer may be requested by the securities regulatory authority or regulator to - (i) represent in writing to the securities regulatory authority or regulator, no later than the time the business acquisition report is required to be filed, that the reporting issuer made every reasonable effort to obtain copies of, or reconstruct the historical accounting records necessary to prepare and audit the financial statements, but such efforts were unsuccessful; and
+Reporting issuers are reminded that many securities regulatory authorities and regulators do not have the power to grant retroactive relief. - (2) Conditions to Exemptions If relief is granted from the requirements of Part 8 of the Instrument to include audited financial statements of an acquired business or related businesses, conditions will likely be imposed, such as a requirement to include audited divisional or partial income statements or divisional statements of cash flow, or an audited statement of net operating income for a business. - (3) Exemption from Comparatives if Financial Statements Not Previously Prepared Section 8.9 of the Instrument provides that a reporting issuer does not have to provide comparative financial information for an acquired business in a business acquisition report if it complies with specific requirements.
+This exemption may, for example, apply to an acquired business that was, before the acquisition, a private entity and that the reporting issuer is unable to prepare the comparative financial information for because it is impracticable to do so. - (4) Relief may be granted from the requirement to include certain financial statements of an acquired business or related businesses in a business acquisition report in some situations that may include the following:

-- (ii) disclose in the business acquisition report the fact that the historical accounting records have been destroyed and cannot be reconstructed; - (b) the business has recently emerged from bankruptcy and current management of the business and the reporting issuer is denied access to the historical accounting records necessary to audit the financial statements.
-In this case, as a condition of granting the exemption, the reporting issuer may be requested by the securities regulatory authority or regulator to - (i) represent in writing to the securities regulatory authority or regulator, no later than the time the business acquisition report is filed that the reporting issuer has made every reasonable effort to obtain access to, or copies of, the historical accounting records necessary to audit the financial statements but that such efforts were unsuccessful; - disclose in the business acquisition report the fact that the business has recently emerged from bankruptcy and current management of the business and the reporting issuer are denied access to the historical accounting records; - (iii) the business has undergone a fundamental change in the nature of its business or operations affecting the majority of its operations and all, or substantially all, of the executive officers and directors of the company have changed.
-The evolution of a business or progression of a development cycle will not be considered to be a fundamental change in a reporting issuer's business or operations.
-Relief from the requirement to include audited financial statements of the business for the year in which the change in operations occurred, or for the most recently completed financial year if the change in operations occurred during the business's current financial year, generally will not be granted.
+- (a) the business's historical accounting records have been destroyed and cannot be reconstructed.
+In this case, as a condition of granting the exemption, the reporting issuer may be requested by the securities regulatory authority or regulator to - (i) represent in writing to the securities regulatory authority or regulator, no later than the time the business acquisition report is required to be filed, that the reporting issuer made every reasonable effort to obtain copies of, or reconstruct the historical accounting records necessary to prepare and audit the financial statements, but such efforts were unsuccessful; and - (ii) disclose in the business acquisition report the fact that the historical accounting records have been destroyed and cannot be reconstructed; or - (b) the business has recently emerged from bankruptcy and current management of the business and the reporting issuer is denied access to the historical accounting records necessary to audit the financial statements.
+In this case, as a condition of granting the exemption, the reporting issuer may be requested by the securities regulatory authority or regulator to - (i) represent in writing to the securities regulatory authority or regulator, no later than the time the business acquisition report is required to be filed that the reporting issuer has made every reasonable effort to obtain access to, or copies of, the historical accounting records necessary to prepare and audit the financial statements but that such efforts were unsuccessful; and - (ii) disclose in the business acquisition report the fact that the business has recently emerged from bankruptcy and current management of the business and the reporting issuer are denied access to the historical accounting records.